karm435/receiptly.github.io/_pages/privacypolicy.md

 ### What Receiptly accesses

 Google provides account identifiers and basic profile information, including your email address, so Receiptly can connect your account and show which account is connected.
 Receiptly requests read-only Gmail access to find purchase-related emails.
+The requested Gmail permission is `https://www.googleapis.com/auth/gmail.readonly`.
 This permission can read your mailbox; Google does not offer a permission restricted to purchase emails.
 Receiptly searches for likely purchases and does not send, change, or delete your emails.

 When you open Gmail in Integrations, Receiptly requests purchase emails from the last seven days.
 Scrolling or choosing to load older emails requests more.
 The app reads message identifiers, senders, subjects, dates, and short previews to build the list.
 It reads the email body when you open a message, and a PDF or image attachment when you select it as the source for a receipt.
 Reading an email may also retrieve attachments included inline in its message data.